Peptide Holdtime

 Molecular feature derivation

-Each curated entry contributes pI, hydropathy, aromaticity, liability burden, and sequence-coverage confidence.
+Each curated entry contributes pI, pKa proximity, preferred pH windows, hydropathy, aromaticity, liability burden, and sequence-coverage confidence.

 Stage 3